WhaleOps/air2phin/docs/howto/custom-rules.rst

           src: python_callable
           dest: definition

-You want to run those python task base on dolphinscheduler specific environment, the best practice is use rule override.
-Create custom rule with name ``CustomPythonOperator.yaml`` with content
+If you want to run those python task base on the dolphinscheduler specific environment, the best practice is to use rule override.
+Create a custom rule with the name ``CustomPythonOperator.yaml`` with content

 .. code-block:: yaml